 onActivityEndevent rule method for defining specific state changes or scheduling follow-up events when a processing activity ends.

-Exit nodes are objects that participate in departure events, leading to the removal of the departing object from the simulation.
+An exit node consists of an exit object that participates in departure events, leading to the removal of the departing work object from the simulation.

 Exit nodes have two built-in statistics attributes: